ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ````
 (don't worry about SCROLL X and Y yet)

-In the  old Change player myblock, change this blue block:
+The second place we need to change is the old Change player myblock, change this blue block:
 ````ad-scratch
 ```
 change y by (speed y::custom)
 ```
 ````

-into an orange block:
+into this orange block:
 ````ad-scratch
 ```
 change [y  v] by (speed y::custom)
 ```
 ````

-and the put the Position call block right after it:
+and the put this Position call block right after it:
 ````ad-scratch
 ```
 Position (at screen x and y)::custom
 ```
 ````

-In the platform loop, instead of
+Lastly, in the platform loop, instead of
 ````ad-scratch
 ```
 change y by (1)